 On July 16, 2012, the deadline for further appeals of the approximately $7.2 billion Picower forfeiture to the United States Government expired, making the forfeiture order final.
 Under the settlement agreement, the $5 billion settlement payment was then released to the SIPA Trustee.

-On December 21, 2010, the United States Bankruptcy Court for the Southern District of New York approved a pre-litigation settlement between the SIPA Trustee and Carl Shapiro, Robert Jaffe, and related entities (the “Shapiros”) in the amount of $550 million.
+On December 21, 2010, the United States Bankruptcy Court for the Southern District of New York approved a pre-litigation settlement between the SIPA Trustee and Carl Shapiro, Robert Jaffe, and related entities in the amount of $550 million.
 On or about December 23, 2010, the Shapiros transferred $550 million to the SIPA Trustee.
 As part of the agreement, the Shapiros also forfeit $75 million to the U.S. government.

 Litigation recoveries and other recoveries may include, but are not limited to: Recovery agreements of less than $20 million which are not subject to public disclosure; transfers from debtor’s estate (securities, bank account, interest and dividends, closeout proceeds); sale of debtor’s assets (sports tickets, bank debt participation, market making business); administrative subtenant rent revenue; refunds (BLM Air Charter, deposits, dues/subscriptions, vendors, insurance/workers comp, political contributions); recoveries (donation settlements, vendor preferences, employees, taxing authorities, class actions, NASDAQ, NYSE, transaction fees); earnings on SIPA Trustee's investments; interest on SIPA Trustee's savings accounts.